verdaccio/monorepo/core/types/README.md

-# Flow/Typescript types for Verdaccio
+# Typescript types for Verdaccio

-Typescript / Flow definitions for verdaccio plugins and internal code
+Typescript definitions for verdaccio plugins and internal code

 # Typescript
 For usage with the library, the `tsconfig.json` should looks like this.
 Typescript is only available since `"@verdaccio/types": "5.0.0-beta.2"`.